fred-ai-security/ai-security-assurance-labs/static-analysis/clamav/clamav-scan-guide.md

 # Scanning AI Model Artifacts with ClamAV

-This document explains how **ClamAV** can be used to detect malware, suspicious byte patterns, or embedded payloads inside AI model files such as `.gguf`, `.safetensors`, tokenizer data, and supporting configuration files.
+This document describes how ClamAV is used to detect malware, suspicious byte patterns, or embedded payloads inside AI model artifacts such as `.gguf`, `.safetensors`, tokenizer files, and related configuration assets.

-ClamAV is traditionally an antivirus engine, but it is increasingly used in AI supply-chain workflows as part of a layered static analysis process.
+Although traditionally an antivirus engine, ClamAV is increasingly applied in AI supply-chain workflows as part of a layered static analysis strategy.

 ---

-## Why ClamAV Matters for AI Model Security
+## Importance of ClamAV in AI Model Security

-Even though model files are not executables, they can still contain:
+Model files are not executable binaries, yet they may still contain:

 - Embedded malicious payloads
-- Encrypted or obfuscated data blobs
+- Encrypted or obfuscated data sections
 - Indicators of compromise
-- Signs of tampering
+- Tampering signatures
-- Known malware signatures
+- Known malware patterns
-- Suspicious binary sections
+- Suspicious binary structures

-ClamAV adds a defensive layer by leveraging a large signature database to identify potentially harmful content.
+ClamAV adds a signature-based detection layer to identify potentially harmful components before model artifacts enter evaluation or deployment workflows.

-This helps ensure malicious data does not enter your AI evaluation or deployment pipeline.

 ---

-## Updating ClamAV Virus Definitions
+## Updating Virus Definitions

-Before scanning, update the virus database using:
+Prior to scanning, virus definitions are refreshed using:

 ```
 freshclam
 ```

-This ensures the engine uses the most current malware signatures.
+This ensures that ClamAV operates with the most recent malware signatures.

 ---

-## Example ClamAV Scan Command
+## Example ClamAV Scan Commands

-To scan a model file or directory:
+To recursively scan a directory containing AI model artifacts:

 ```
 clamscan -r "C:\AI_SECURITY_LABS\stage1_intake"
 ```

-Where:

-- `clamscan` = ClamAV scanner
-- `-r` = recursive scan
-- Path = directory containing AI model files

-You can also scan a single file:
+To scan a single file:

 ```
 clamscan "C:\AI_SECURITY_LABS\stage1_intake\model.gguf"
 ```

 ---

-## Example Output (Realistic)
+## Example Output (Synthetic but Realistic)

 ```
 C:\AI_SECURITY_LABS\stage1_intake\model.gguf: OK